Our Response to Coronavirus

 - How will my ticket work?

-- Every ticket must be purchased in advance as an e-ticket or print-at-home ticket.
+- The majority of tickets will be e-ticket or print-at-home tickets.
 This will allow us to let you enter our venue more easily, minimise the amount of time you may have to queue, and reduce contact with the front of house team.
-Tickets are available in fixed groups, usually 1, 2, 3 or 4 tickets are seated together and each group is distanced from the other groups.

 - What should I bring?